vcechak/ShopAPI/README.md

    Alternatively, you can view the container in Docker Desktop.

 3. **Create Kafka Topic: PAYMENTS**
-   Run the following command to create the `payments` topic in Kafka:
+   Run the following command to create the `payments` topic in Kafka, replace kafka-container-id:

-   "docker exec -it <kafka-container-id> kafka-topics --create \ --topic payments --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1"
+   "docker exec -it **kafka-container-id** kafka-topics --create \ --topic payments --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1"

 ## **Afterwards**
   You can start the desired containers directly in Docker Desktop.